 But before you decide to list your house as “priced to sell,” you should be aware of the connotation.
 The phrase can sometimes make buyers assume the house has significant defects — so it’s probably best to avoid using it unless you’re working with an experienced real estate agent who knows how to market your home’s best features.

 A qualified local real estate agent can help you balance the need to sell immediately against the risk of accepting a lowball offer.
-If you're looking for a real estate agent who can help you sell fast, our friends at Clever Real Estate can help!
-Sellers who list with Clever sell 16% faster than the national average, thanks to Clever's nationwide network of pre-vetted real estate agents.

 What Does Priced to Sell Mean?